Brake Drums and Shoes -- Discussion

 Rob responded - It should be okay to replace just the one -- but if the other is rather worn it MIGHT cause uneven braking.
 If the braking is even and sure, then don't bother with the other drum at present.

 Dave wrote - We took the rear braking system all apart.
 I took the adjusting stars apart and cleaned then thoroughly inside and out using Kroil.
 The system went back together (new shoes and drums) pretty much without a hitch (fiddly! - lots of pieces to hold together all at once!).
 Compressing those hold-down springs so that the pin can be turned and the cup removed is a real challenge!

-It works especially well with two people -- one just doesn't have enough hands!
+It works especially well with two people -- one person just doesn't have enough hands!
 I found that we needed a finger on the far end of the pin behind the backing plate, another hand on the blunt-nosed pliers compressing the spring, and a third hand reaching between the jaws of the pliers with a pair of crook-nosed needle-nose pliers to turn the pin.

-When you push down on the pliers (with a finger behind holding the pin steady) try turning the pliers/cup under the pin to line up the slot - usually the cup will turn under the pliers (might take two attempts to get it 90 degrees) and the cup will then pop off the pin.
+When you push down on the pliers (with a finger behind holding the pin steady) try turning the pliers/cup under the pin to line up the slot - usually the cup will turn under the pliers (might take two attempts to get it 90 degrees) and the cup will then pop off or on the pin.
 Only two hands needed.